samwaxman7/se_project_express/README.md

 # WTWR (What to Wear?): Back End

 This back-end project is focused on creating a server for the WTWR application using express.
 Schema models and controllers have been used by connecting them with routes to set up API functionality.
+I've now added user identification, authorization and authentication using jsonwebtoken and bcrypt.

 ## Running the Project